 April saw me very nearly reach my goal weight.
-I a little under three months I had lost 28 kg's, I had lost 33 kg's from when I was weighed when I first visited the thyroid specialist and I reckon at least 45 kg's from my heaviest since being a Dad as the photo below can contest:
+I a little under three months I had lost 28 kg's, I had lost 33 kg's from when I was weighed when I first visited the thyroid specialist and I reckon at least 45 kg's from my heaviest since being a Dad.

 To put this into perspective this is four and a half stone.
 Seven stone from my estimated heaviest; my wife and I were about to celebrate our twentieth wedding anniversary and I was weighing a little over a stone more than when we met and I remember feeling as fit as I have ever been.

 Whilst my diet remained the same Monday to Friday I had continued to eat low carb meals over the weekend.
 I hadn't yet considered the nutrition I needed to train seriously but that would come.